does-my-child-need-to-take-probiotic-photo

 CONSIDERING YOUR CHILD’S AGE IS IMPORTANT

-As a result, you’ll want a probiotic supplement that contains a higher dosage of beneficial bacteria in children over the age of 2.
-And, you won’t necessarily need to be limited to just kids specific products and brands.
+As a result, for children over the age of 2, you’ll want a probiotic supplement with a higher dosage of beneficial bacteria.
+At this stage, you don’t necessarily need to stick to kids-specific products and brands, many adult formulations may be appropriate.

-WHEN YOUR CHILD NEED A PROBIOTIC SUPPLEMENT?
+WHEN MIGHT YOUR CHILD NEED A PROBIOTIC SUPPLEMENT?

 Antibiotic-Associated Diarrhea